 Transition Words for Illustration Essays

 Transitions in an illustration essay do two jobs: they signal that a new example is coming, and they reinforce the connection between the example and the thesis.
-Use the first group to introduce examples; use the second to link back to your argument.

 To introduce an example: For example / For instance / Specifically / In particular / To illustrate / As an illustration / Consider the case of / A clear example is / Such as / Including |